benshimonz/V1/README.md

 Entity tags are also used in Q24 and Q25 below.

-## Component Nonexistance
+## No-existance and No-connection

 Sometimes we are looking for things that are not in the graph (e.g. _any person whose first name is Lior, and doesn't own a red vehicle_).
 Such patterns are composed of a left component and a right component.
 The left component (_person whose first name is Lior_) should have assignments, while for any such assignment - the right component shouldn't have any assignment (_a relationship between an assignment of the left component to a red vehicle_).
 Needless to say, the answer to such queries contains only assignments to the left component.

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB05.png)

 In the example above, there are actually two possibilities: there may be no red vehicles at all, or there may be red vehicles, but none of them is owned by a person whose first name is Lior.
 Usually it doesn't matter which is the case since any person whose name is Lior is a valid assignment to the pattern.
-This is where a **pink 'X' box** can be used (see the examples below).
+This is where a **pink 'X' box** (no-existance) can be used (see the examples below).
 However, in certain situations, we may want to get the valid assignments to left component only if a valid assignment to the right component exist, except to the direct relationship between such components.
-In such cases, a **pink '↛' box** can be used (more on this later).
+In such cases, a **pink '↛' box** (no-connection) can be used (more on this later).

+- An 'X' may appear just before a relationship or a path
+- An 'X' may not appear just before a relationship or a path with an aggregation
+- An '↛' may appear just before a relationship or a path

 Here are some examples: